swiyu-admin-ch/community/README.md

 ## Documentation of the swiyu Trust Infrastructure

-On the [swiyu docs website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the swiyu Public Beta Trust Infrastructure.
-Request for Comments (RFC) and swiyu specific standards are documented in the [specifications](specifications) folder.
+On the [swiyu technical documentation website](https://swiyu-admin-ch.github.io/) we provide a technical overview, deeper insights on standards and protocols as well as cookbooks for the onboarding to the different components of the swiyu Public Beta Trust Infrastructure.

 ## Rules for all participants and community management procedures